 Companies that take care of garden trees- otherwise known as arborists- usually deal with mature trees.
 They can help you uproot, prune, remove stumps, etc. On the other hand, lawn or garden services typically specialize in general landscaping care, such as mowing, hedge trimming, gardening, mulching, etc.

-With the above in mind, you should work with a lawn/garden service if you need your hedge trimmer as opposed to a tree service.
-Professional arborists are normally quite specialized and trained to take care of mature trees, and would, therefore, charge a premium for their services.
+With the above in mind, you should work with a lawn/garden service if you need your hedge trimmer instead of a tree service.
+Professional arborists are normally quite specialized and trained to take care of mature trees and would, therefore, charge a premium for their services.
 Of course, you may need both if you have mature trees in your compound that need pruning or uprooting.

 How Difficult Is DIY Hedge Trimming?

 Hedge trimming is basically a manual job.
 Depending on the size of your hedge and tools at your disposal, it would take you hours outside trimming each shrub and plant to perfection.
 However, this is not to say that DIY hedge trimming is a bad idea as most people do like doing it even as a pastime.

 Here are some of the tools you might need should you choose the DIY hedge trimming option:

 - A ladder or footstool – height depends on how tall your hedge is

 - Hedge shears – there are several types of shears depending on the size of plants, e.g. a rachet shear can be used for medium diameter branches.